Twisted Standard Model in noncommutative geometry I: the field content: Gauge part of the twisted fluctuation

 \subsection{Identification of the physical degrees of freedom}

-To identify the physical fields, one follows the non twisted case \cite{Chamseddine:2007oz} and separates the real from the imaginary parts of the various fields.
-We thus define two real fields $a_\mu= \Re c^r_\mu$ and $B_\mu=-\frac 2{g_1}\Im c^r_\mu$ (the signs are such to match the notations of \cite{Connes:2008kx}, see remark \ref{remark:fitSM}), so that
+To identify the physical fields, one follows the non twisted case \cite{Chamseddine:2007oz} and separates the real from the imaginary parts.
+We thus define two real fields $a_\mu= \Re c^r_\mu$ and $B_\mu=-\frac 2{g_1}\Im c^r_\mu$ ($g_1$ is a real constant and the signs are such to match the notations of \cite{Connes:2008kx}, see remark \ref{remark:fitSM}), so that